How to Choose a Paralegal School

 - Experienced faculty and program directors

-If you’re searching for a paralegal school in Los Angeles, consider Fremont College.
-Fremont College is one of only 28 ABA-approved paralegal schools in California, is accredited by the ACCSC, offers paralegal courses with hands-on experience, small class sizes, and an up-to-date curriculum.
+If you’re searching for a paralegal school in Los Angeles, consider Fremont University.
+Fremont University is one of only 28 ABA-approved paralegal schools in California, is accredited by the ACCSC, offers paralegal courses with hands-on experience, small class sizes, and an up-to-date curriculum.
 Apply today and be on your way to an exciting career in the law field!
 A list of ABA-approved paralegal schools can be found in the Directory of ABA-Approved Paralegal Education Programs. *Paralegals may not provide legal services directly to the public, except where permitted by law.
 Paralegals may not provide legal services directly to the public, except as permitted by law.